Lean Six Sigma in IT: Process Improvement That Actually Works

-Applying Lean Six Sigma Principles in IT Operations
+Applying Lean Six Sigma methodology to IT processes.

 How process improvement methodologies from manufacturing can transform IT service delivery and reduce operational overhead.